terwer/siyuan-plugin-publisher/README.md

 If you're interested in the paid professional version, please check the paied ➡️ [Publishing Tool Professional Edition](https://github.com/terwer/siyuan-plugin-publisher-pro)

-> The latest Publish Tool version `1.20.0` is released🎉, potentially one of the most revolutionary iterations since the
+> The latest Publish Tool version `1.20.1` is released🎉, potentially one of the most revolutionary iterations since the
 > inception of first releases👀.

+- Version `1.20.1` predominantly addresses the following issues:
+  - Rectification of packaging errors.
-- Notable inclusions within version `1.20.0` comprise the introduction of additional publishing platforms, an initial foray into supporting the docker version, along with enhancements tailored to optimize user interactions.
+- Version `1.20.0` comprise the introduction of additional publishing platforms, an initial foray into supporting the docker version, along with enhancements tailored to optimize user interactions.

     - The prominent features integrated into `1.20.0` encompass: